What is Covered on Auto insurance in Michigan?

-Michigan auto insurance is protected by No-Fault and is required by law.
+Michigan auto insurance follows the No-Fault system and the state requires it for all cars.
 When you Register your vehicle, there are mandatory coverage’s that you must have for auto insurance in Michigan.
 The basic no-fault Michigan auto insurance policy has three required parts.

 Bodily Injury and Property Damage (BI/PD)